Beverley Allitt: Trial and imprisonment

 Allitt had attacked 13 children, four fatally, over a 59-day period.
 It was only following the death of Becky Phillips that medical staff became suspicious of the number of cardiac arrests on the children's ward and police were called in.
 It was found that Allitt was the only nurse on duty for all the attacks on the children and had access to the drugs used.
 Four of Allitt's victims had died.
 She was charged with four counts of murder, eleven counts of attempted murder, and eleven counts of causing grievous bodily harm.
 Allitt entered pleas of not guilty to all charges.
 On 28 May 1993, she was found guilty on each charge and sentenced to 13 concurrent terms of life imprisonment, which she is serving at Rampton Secure Hospital in Nottinghamshire.

-In the 2018 documentary Trevor McDonald and the Killer Nurse, Allitt reportedly told close friends before her trial that she would never go to prison.
-After one week in prison, she refused to eat or drink and was moved to Rampton Secure Hospital.
-Two leading experts, forensic psychiatrist Jeremy Coid and criminologist Elizabeth Yardley, examined Allitt's mental state when she was arrested and concluded she was not mentally ill and should be in prison, not a hospital.
-Allitt reportedly admitted to all 13 of her crimes in a failed application to remain at Rampton Secure Hospital and permanently avoid prison.
-None of the families of Allitt's victims had been told of her full confession in the failed application.

 On 6 December 2007, Mr Justice Stanley Burnton, sitting in the High Court of Justice, London, ordered Allitt to serve the original minimum sentence of 30 years.
 It was reported that some families of Allitt's victims had previously mistakenly believed that her minimum tariff had been set at 40 years.
 Her minimum tariff expired in November 2021 and she is now eligible for release on parole.
 Allitt's motives have never been fully explained.
 According to one theory, she showed symptoms of a factitious disorder also known as Munchausen syndrome by proxy.
-This disorder is described as involving a pattern of abuse in which a perpetrator ascribes symptoms to, or physically falsifies illnesses in, someone under their care in order to attract attention to themselves.

 On 3 October 2023, it was reported that Allitt was appearing before a mental health tribunal to be assessed for a potential transfer to a mainstream prison.
 If the transfer takes place, Allitt will be eligible for parole after six months.
 On 8 December 2023, authorities reportedly denied her transfer request from the Rampton Secure Hospital, a high-security psychiatric facility, to a mainstream prison.
 She will not be eligible for another assessment until 2026 at the earliest.